haeussma/masterthesis/book/_build/html/_sources/methods.md

 EnzymePynetics is based on a data model, resembling the experimental design of an enzyme kinetics assay.
 Thereby, all relevant data and metadata of an kinetic experiment are ordered in the base object `EnzymeKineticsExperiment`.
 On the metadata side, the base object consists of the attributes temperature with its respective unit, pH, and the name of the measured substance.
 Additionally, it can be specified whether the measurement data originates from substrate or product measurements.
 On the data side, `EnzymeKineticsExperiment` contains one or multiple `Measurements`.
 Each measurement stores the information of an experimental condition the enzyme was subjected to.
 Therefore, each measurement contains information on the initial substrate concentration, enzyme concentration, and inhibitor concentration if present, along with the respective concentration units.
 Each 'measurement' also contains the measured data, which itself consist of one or multiple replicates of the respective experimental condition.
 The data model was was generated using [sdRDM](https://github.com/JR-1991/software-driven-rdm), a python tool allowing the creation and versioning of data models.

+An extensive documentation of the data model can be accessed in the [specifications](https://github.com/haeussma/EnzymePynetics/blob/main/specifications/EnzymeKinetics.md) of the software package.

 ### 3.3 Kinetic models

 Besides the irreversible Michaelis-Menten rate equation (Eq.
 1) inhibition models for competitive (Eq.
 2), uncompetitive (Eq.
 3), and non-competitive) inhibition (Eq.
 4) were implemented.
 Thereby, $S$, $E$, and $I$ denote the concentration of substrate, enzyme, and inhibitor, respectively.
 In therms of kinetic parameters, $k_{cat}$ denotes the turnover number, $K_{m}$ the Michaelis-Menten constant of the substrate,whereas $K_{ic}$ and $K_{iu}$ describe the competitive and uncompetitive inhibition constant, respectively.